Salim-belkhir/Salim-belkhir/README.md

 ## About Me

 Hello, I'm Salim.
-I am a developer fullstack passionate about software development (*web or mobile*) and I am also passionate by Data Science (*Machine Learning and Deep learning*).
+I am a Software Engineer passionate about software development (*web or mobile*) and I am also passionate by Data Science (*Machine Learning and Deep learning*).
 I'm constantly looking for new opportunities to learn and grow in the field of development.
-I'm currently working with [CGI](https://www.cgi.com/en) as a Fullstack Developer.
+I'm currently working with [Ledger](https://www.ledger.com/) as a Software Engineer.

 ## Skills